 Fortunately, heroin addiction is a disease that can be treated by professionals.
 If an individual chooses to forego treatment, he or she puts him or herself right back in the ring of fire, not knowing how their story will end.
-For these reasons it is crucial to seek out professional help like the kind we offer here at our heroin treatment center in Nashville, Tennessee.
+For these reasons it is crucial to seek out professional help like the kind we offer here at our heroin rehab in Tennessee.

 Who Needs Heroin Treatment?